chihway/imsim2galsim/README.md

 Code to generate GalSim images that fit in the LSST simulation framework.
 This includes two projects:

-1. Taking LSST PhoSim input catalogs and generate approximately similar images.
+1. Taking LSST ImSim input catalogs and generate approximately similar images.

 2. Running these GalSim images through LSST DM.

-The ultimate goal is to compare the output catalogs of GalSim and PhoSim.
+The ultimate goal is to compare the output catalogs of GalSim and ImSim.
 If they look sufficiently close, we can use the GalSim line to do analyses.
 In principle this would save time...

 These simulations will be faster but with lower fidelity.
-Depending on the purpose, one can choose from using the original ImSim/PhoSim framework or digress to using the GalSim framework here.
+Depending on the purpose, one can choose from using the original ImSim framework or digress to using the GalSim framework here.

 ============================================================